Second Münster War: The siege of Groningen

 The siege started on 21 July, the city was well prepared compared to the other cities that Bernhard previously captured.
-The city was defended by a garrison of 2.500 men under Carl von Rabenhaupt.
+The city was defended by a garrison of 2,500 men under Carl von Rabenhaupt.
 On 26 July, the Münsterite forces carried out their first bombardments of the city, these bombardment would earn Bernhard the nickname 'Bommen Berend'.
 For weeks, the Münsterite forces tried to unsuccessfully bombard the city, but to no avail.
-Eventually, on the 27th of August, Bernhard hard to retreat due to their men starving and a guerilla campaign in Friesland carried out by Hans Willem van Aylva against their supplies.
+Eventually, on the 27th of August, Bernhard had to retreat due to their men starving and a guerilla campaign in Friesland carried out by Hans Willem van Aylva against their supplies.

 And because Friesland was saved after the siege, this would also mean that the trade route of Amsterdam would also be saved.
 Because if Friesland were to fall into the hands of Bernhard von Galen, that would mean that the trade route would be endangered.
 Because it revolved around the Zuiderzee.

 After the siege of Groningen

-Shortly after the siege of Groningen, Hans Willem van Aylva would try attack and capture the occupied fort of Kuinre with 1200 soldiers and armed civilians, but that failed.
+Shortly after the siege of Groningen, Hans Willem van Aylva would try to attack and capture the occupied fort of Kuinre with 1200 soldiers and armed civilians, but that failed.
 Bernhard von Galen would later launch an attack on Heerenveen in Friesland, which was defended by the now elderly John Maurice of Nassau-Siegen, Hans Willem van Aylva, Carl von Rabenhaupt and Henry Casimir II.
 Between 8 and 9 September he would launch 3 offensives towards Heerenveen.
 All of them resulted in a failure for the Bishop's troops, which meant that Friesland was secured from Münsterite occupation.